 Clare Ellison Jakes (‘CEJ’ for short) is a visual artist, working in Naarm (Melbourne).
-CEJ acknowledges the Traditional Custodians of the Kulin Nations throughout Australia.
-In particular the Boon Wurrung and Wurundjeri peoples where she lives and works, and recognises their continuing connection to land, waters and culture.
-She pays her respects to their Elders past, present and the emerging leaders of tomorrow.
+CEJ acknowledges the Traditional Custodians throughout Australia, in particular the Wurundjeri people of the Kulin Nation whose country they lives and works on, and recognises their continuing connection to land, waters and culture.
+They pay their respects to First Nations Elders past, present and the emerging leaders of tomorrow.
 This is stolen land and sovereignty was never ceded.

 In 2017, CEJ graduated from the Victorian College of the Arts with First Class Honours.
-She is now studying a Master of Environment, at the University of Melbourne, specialising in the socio-political aspects of the environmental crises.
+They are now studying a Master of Environment, at the University of Melbourne, specialising in the environmental humanities and community resilience.